mculhane/dPete/critiques/December 2.md

 ### Christine's Critique

+Since recurrences seem to be addressed above, I thought I'd talk about the syntax.
+I understood it when I saw it on Monday, but it had more details than I cared about as a user (ie #AAAAAA.
+I don't want to worry about the id of the task).
+There are other small things that are a bit ambiguous, such as the start and end dates.
+I think these are the dates when the task starts to when it needs to be finished.

+I think you would benefit from some sort of tutorial/README that has an example run of creating a task, so that users are very clear on what they need to do.
+That being said, unless an aspect of the design heavily drives the coding, I think the team should focus on the coding of recurrences before making the user experience better.

+Good luck in the final weeks!

 ### Nick's Critique

 I like the sound of relative to exact statement conversion.
 I hope you can get that working.